cyamato/SyslogPro/readme.md

 =========
 [![Build Status](https://travis-ci.org/cyamato/SyslogPro.svg?branch=master)](https://travis-ci.org/cyamato/SyslogPro) [![Coverage Status](https://coveralls.io/repos/github/cyamato/SyslogPro/badge.svg?branch=master)](https://coveralls.io/github/cyamato/SyslogPro?branch=master)

 A pure Javascript Syslog module with support for RFC3164, RFC5424, IBM LEEF (Log Event Extended Format), and HP CEF (Common Event Format) formatted messages.
-SyslogPro has transport options of UDP, TCP, and TLS.
-TLS includes support for Server and Client certificate authrization.
-For unformatedm and RFC messages there is support for Basic and Extended ANSI coloring.
-RFC5424 Strucutred Data is also encluded in the module.
-All 28 standard CEF Extentions are included in the defualt CEF class.
-All 45 standard LEEF Atrabutes are included in the defualt LEEF class.
-It is the goal of this project is for every relase to offer full code covrage unit testing and documentation.
-[Please see the full documation for usage and options:  https://cyamato.github.io/SyslogPro/](https://cyamato.github.io/SyslogPro/).
+SyslogPro has transport options for UDP, TCP, and TLS.
+TLS includes support for Server and Client certificate authorization.
+For unformatted and RFC messages there is support for Basic and Extended ANSI coloring.
+RFC5424 Structured Data is also included in the module.
+All 28 standard CEF Extensions are included in the default CEF class.
+All 45 standard LEEF Attributes are included in the default LEEF class.
+It is the goal of this project is for every release to offer full code coverage unit testing and documentation.
+[Please see the full documentation for usage and options:  https://cyamato.github.io/SyslogPro/](https://cyamato.github.io/SyslogPro/).

 ## Installation